 The four major projects aim to combine large scale clinical records with microbial genetics records together in real time for the purpose of understanding, managing and potentially minimising infection outbreaks.
 This work is being done at both the local level (Oxfordshire) and at a national level (multiple hospital trusts).

-Jeremy joined the group in October 2016 after completing his PhD at the University of Leeds.
-He has previously worked at the University of Leeds and Linköping University developing tools to allow interactive registration of 3D pathology and MRI volumes and is currently a Software Engineer developing the bioinformatics pipeline of the group.
+Jez is a Research Software Engineer who joined the group in 2016 after completing his PhD at the University of Leeds.
+He currently works on the HPC infrastructure, metadata databases and web interfaces that support the group’s Nanopore sequencing.
+He has also developed a variety of containers and bioinformatics pipelines for the group.
+Before joining the group, he has worked at the University of Leeds and Linköping University developing tools to allow interactive registration of 3D pathology and MRI volumes.

 Sarah completed her PhD at MRC Clinical Sciences Centre, Imperial College London and moved to Oxford University in 2009 spending a few years as a post-doc exploring the role of master transcriptional regulators in primary haematopoiesis.
 She moved to the University’s Research Services team in 2012 before joining MMM in October 2015 as a Project Manager, primarily overseeing CRyPTIC and HICF projects.
 Sarah is also a College Lecturer in Biomedical Sciences at St Catherine’s College, Oxford.

 Nicole joined the group as Project Manager in September 2017 having recently moved to Oxford from Australia.
 She is primarily working on HPRU, ARK and Step Up.

 Nicole studied economics and public policy at Flinders University of South Australia and has spent most of her career working on various health related projects.

 Jules is a teacher in Oxfordshire who passionate about science and uses stories to teach children.
 You can find out more about Jules at https://www.sciencethroughstory.com/about-me